 18) Cowboy Caviar

-Here is my answer for the person that wants “something fresh” and the person that wants “something snacky” at the same time.
-A salad that is practically calling for chips is made from black beans, corn, tomatoes, peppers and lime.
-You can also pretend it is a refined dish if you spoon it over grilled chicken.
-Prepare it in advance, and sample it again prior to serving: there are occasions when it requires more salt than you anticipate.
+My response to the person who wants “something fresh” and the person who wants “something snacky” is a salad that is practically begging for chips.
+It has black beans, corn, tomatoes, peppers, and lime.
+You can even make it look fancy if you put it over grilled chicken.
+I recommend preparing it ahead of time, and tasting it again before you serve it.
+There are times that it needs more salt than you would expect.

 19) Guacamole